Chihuly sculpture lights up Biltmore estate

 Courtesy Scott Mitchell Leen/Chihuly Studio

-The estate, which was the creation of George Vanderbilt, architect Richard Morris Hunt and landscape architect Frederick Law Olmstead, was opened to Vanderbilt's family and friends just before Christmas in 1895.
+The estate, which was the creation of George Vanderbilt, architect Richard Morris Hunt and Olmsted, was opened to Vanderbilt's family and friends just before Christmas in 1895.
 (Vanderbilt died in 1914, at age 51.)

 "When George Vanderbilt was putting this landscape together," says Biltmore horticulture director Parker Andes, "he wanted a garden and grounds that his guests would enjoy."